simonvh/gimmemotifs-manuscript/manuscript.md

 To illustrate the functionality of `gimme maelstrom` we analyzed an integrated collection of hematopoietic enhancers.
-We downloaded all H3K27ac ChIP-seq and DNase I data from BLUEPRINT (Supplemental Table SX) and hematopoietic DNase I data from ROADMAP (Supplemental Table SX).
+We downloaded all H3K27ac ChIP-seq and DNase I data from BLUEPRINT and hematopoietic DNase I data from ROADMAP (Supplementary Table S1).
 All DNase I data were processed using the Kundaje lab DNase pipeline version 0.3.0 [https://github.com/kundajelab/atac_dnase_pipelines](https://github.com/kundajelab/atac_dnase_pipelines) [@PPuptgFe].
 The ChIP-seq samples were processed using the